 With sensitivity comes dryness.
 The last thing you want is to cause even more discomfort with dry or flaky patches of skin.
 Keep your skin extra hydrated and calm throughout the season with a gel-based moisturizer such as the Enature Squeeze Green Watery Gel Cream.
 Drink as much H2O as possible throughout the day as well to stay hydrated from the inside out.

 Preventing inflammation is the key here.
 If you tend to wake up with puffy eyes and can’t seem to get them to calm down, you can use an ice roller (or a jade roller that has been stored in the refrigerator) on your face.
 Massage your face in the morning and at night (again, a jade roller or a gua sha tool is great for this type of massage) to keep swelling at bay and reduce puffiness as much as possible.
 We also love soothing undereye masks like the Botanic Farm Salmon Egg Hydrogel Eye Patches.

 Lymphatic drainage is possible in more ways than one.
 A simple way to drain fluid from your face is to layer two to three pillows to sleep on at night.
 Lay down face-up to allow all of the fluid to drain out of your system overnight.
 You’ll wake up less puffy and a lot more radiant.

 If you like to wear makeup, you don’t have to stay away from it throughout allergy season, but you might as well make some adjustments.
-Yellow-based products help to neutralize redness, so look out for yellow undertones when reaching for a color-correcting cream or foundation.
+Green-based products help to neutralize redness and yellow-based ones can help disguise and brighten dark circles, so look out for these undertones when reaching for a color-correcting cream or foundation.